AI Oversight and Human Mistakes: Evidence from Centre Court: Setting and Data

-We study the decision-making of tennis umpires before and after the introduction of Hawk-Eye review in professional tennis, focusing on umpire's judgment about whether a ball bounced in or out of bounds.\footnote{Our consolidated data set includes one tournament that was held without Hawk-eye review after the 2006 Nasdaq-100 Open.
+We study the decision-making of tennis umpires before and after the introduction of Hawk-Eye review in professional tennis, focusing on the umpire's judgment about whether a ball bounced in or out of bounds.\footnote{Our consolidated data set includes one tournament that was held without Hawk-Eye review after the 2006 Nasdaq-100 Open.
 However, this does not provide enough statistical power for running a difference-in-difference analysis.
-Hence, we use the short-hand that there is a \emph{before} and \emph{after} period of Hawk-Eye review, even though this strictly only true at the tournament level.} This setting has several advantages for studying the impact of AI oversight on individual decision-making.
+Hence, we use the short-hand that there is a \emph{before} and an \emph{after} period of Hawk-Eye review, even though this is strictly only true at the tournament level.} This setting has several advantages for studying the impact of AI oversight on individual decision-making.
 First, the use of Hawk-Eye review in tennis was one of the pioneering uses of modern AI to conduct oversight in a work setting.
-Second, it is a setting of economic significance: the global revenue for the ATP Tour was 147.3 million USD in 2022 and the global revenue of Hawk-Eye was 71.6 million Euros in the 12 months to the end of March 2023.\footnote{Sources: https://www.breakingnews.ie/sport/revenues-at-hawk-eye-firm-increase-to-e71-6m-as-higher-costs-hit-profits-1534936.html and https://www.zippia.com/atp-tour-careers-985960/revenue/.} Third, there was a testing period during which the technology was used only to record data and no challenges were allowed, which enables us to track the umpire's performance both before and after the formal introduction of Hawk-eye review to a tournament.\footnote{We do not know whether umpires were aware that the Hawk-Eye system was collecting data before the introduction of challenges.
-However, if they were aware that they were being recorded, then we are likely underestimating the impact of AI oversight on their decision-making.} Fourth, in this setting there is an objectively correct decision and a reliable measure of it, which allows us to identify human mistakes.
-Finally, this setting offers the simplest possible decision-making problem, as the task is simply to match a binary action (call in or out) to a binary state (ball bounces in or out), which greatly simplifies our empirical and theoretical analysis.\footnote{See \textcite{Palacios2023} for a comprehensive review of other sports settings that capitalized on favorable empirical situations to address economic questions.}
+Second, it is a setting of economic significance: the global revenue for the ATP Tour was 147.3 million USD in 2022, and the global revenue of Hawk-Eye was 71.6 million Euros in the 12 months to the end of March 2023.\footnote{Sources: https://www.breakingnews.ie/sport/revenues-at-hawk-eye-firm-increase-to-e71-6m-as-higher-costs-hit-profits-1534936.html and https://www.zippia.com/atp-tour-careers-985960/revenue/.} Third, there was a testing period during which the technology was used solely for broadcast and data recording purposes, without a challenge system in place, allowing us to track umpire performance both before and after the formal introduction of Hawk-Eye review in a tournament.\footnote{Our officiating source noted the following about the broadcast period: \emph{``Even though these replays are not shown on the big screen, they inform the media and TV commentators, which can lead to widespread comments about the umpire being wrong.''} This suggests that we are likely underestimating the impact of AI oversight on umpire decision-making.} Fourth, in this setting, there is an objectively correct decision and a reliable measure of it, which allows us to identify human mistakes.
+Finally, this setting offers the simplest possible decision-making problem, as the task is simply to match a binary action (call in or out) to a binary state (ball bounces in or out), which greatly simplifies our empirical and theoretical analysis.